Defending Against Attorney's Fees Requests

-Learn how to defend against attorney's fee requests by your spouse
+Learn how to defend against attorney's fee requests

-Defending against an attorney fee request is complex in divorce and parentage cases.
+Defending against an attorney's fee request is complex in divorce and parentage cases.
 While the law attempts to make such fee requests simple, our California appellate and Supreme Court decisions as well as the California Rules of Court show us there is nothing simple about this process.

 On this page, we will discuss a few ways to defend against the attorney fee request, depending of course on the basis for the fee request.

 Need-based request are usually pursuant to Family Code 2030 through 2032 in divorce cases, both pre and post judgment, and Family Code 7605 in parentage cases.

 The more common ways to defend against fee requests in such circumstances are:

 - The requesting party does not have a need for attorney's fees,